 Schnitzel Joint

-Schnitzel is basically pork chops, or another meat, that has been pounded thin, breaded then fried.
-In all honesty, I didn’t know what schnitzel was prior, however this small restaurant made the best schnitzel ever.
+Schnitzel is pork chops, or another meat, that has been pounded thin, breaded then fried.
+In all honesty, I didn’t know what schnitzel was prior, however, this small restaurant made the best schnitzel ever.
 Also, the hostess was very nice and made sure our experience was great.

 Since Berlin is such a big city, public transportation is the best way to get around.
-If you’re traveling in a group, the best and cheapest idea would be to buy the group day tickets.
+If you’re traveling in a group, the best and cheapest idea would be to buy group day tickets.
 It allows up to 5 people to use public transportation services until 3 a.m. the following day.
-The trains run until 1-1:30am, so be aware of how far you’re from your accommodation.
+The trains run until 1-1:30 am, so beware of how far you’re from your accommodation.
 Otherwise, you’ll need to take a taxi.
 When going out, we made sure to go places close enough to our hostel so we could just walk back.

 Food + Drink Etiquette

 In Berlin, it’s normal to see people walking around drinking alcoholic beverages.
-It isn’t illegal, and while this is cool, you should be alert at night since there’s often intoxicated people out.
+It isn’t illegal, and while this is cool, you should be alert at night since there are often intoxicated people out.
 And if you’re drinking, be mindful of your noise level at night.

 It’s also considered inappropriate to eat and/or drink while on public transportation in Berlin.
 There are also signs on the trains that remind you of this.